Cedric Bakambu secures DR Congo's qualification for 2019 Africa Cup of Nations | Goal.com

 The victory made them the second team, after Zimbabwe, to qualify from Group G for the 2019 Afcon finals scheduled to commence later in June.

-DR Congo concluded their qualifying campaign nine points from six games, two points behind leaders Zimbabwe.
+DR Congo concluded their qualifying campaign with nine points from six games, two points behind leaders Zimbabwe.